ssbc/ssb-peer-invites/README.md

-"open" an invite. retrives the invite message created by the host (using `peerInvites.create`) and decrypt any encrypted values. since the invite may contain a welcome message, etc, user interfaces implementing user interfaces should process peer-invites in two steps. firstly opening the invite, then accepting (on user confirmation)
+"open" an invite. retrives the invite message created by the host (using `peerInvites.create`) and decrypt any encrypted values. since the invite may contain a welcome message, etc, peer interfaces implementing peer interfaces should process peer-invites in two steps. firstly opening the invite, then accepting (on peer confirmation)

 calling openInvite will not publish a message, but may make a network connection (if you do not already possess the `invite_msg` which you won't the first time)